Arsenal-linked Rodgers signs Leicester extension until 2025 | Goal.com

 The former Liverpool and Celtic boss had been widely linked with the vacant managerial post at Arsenal following Unai Emery's sacking.

-Former Gunners' fan favourite Freddie Ljungberg has taken caretaker charge of the north London side while they continue their search for a permanent replacement.
+Former Gunners fan favourite Freddie Ljungberg has since taken caretaker charge of the north London side while they continue their search for a permanent replacement.

-That search, however, will continue without Rodgers on their shortlist of potential candidates, with the Foxes boss telling the club's official website:
+That search, however, will continue without Rodgers on their shortlist of potential candidates, with the Foxes boss telling his club's official website: